jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 ~~~

 # Specification of Mastic {#vdaf}

+An instance of Mastic is determined by a desired bit-length of the input,
+denoted `BITS`, and a validity circuit, an instance of `Valid` as defined in
+{{Section 7.3.2 of !VDAF}}.
+The validity circuit is used to instantiate the FLP
+and defines the type of the weights generated by Clients and the type of the
+total weight for each prefix computed by the Collector.

+The Client's measurement has two components: the input string `alpha:
+tuple[bool, ...]` of length `BITS` and its weight.
+The weight's type is denoted
+by `W`.
+We use `beta: list[F]` to denote the encoded weight, obtained by
+invoking the FLP's encoder ({{Section 7.1.1 of !VDAF}}).

+The aggregate result has type `list[R]`, where `R` is likewise a type defined
+by the validity circuit.
+Each element of this list corresponds to the total
+weight for one of the candidate prefixes.

 Mastic combines the VIDPF from {{vidpf}} with the FLP from {{Section 7.3 of
 !VDAF}}.
 An instance of Mastic is determined by a choice of length of the